Xilinx/SDSoC_Examples/cpp/getting_started/loop_reorder/README.md

 where the *PLATFORM* variable accepts one device.

 ## 4. DESIGN FILE HIERARCHY
-Application code is located in the src directory.
+Application code is located in the src/ directory.
 Application executable and hardware function binary files are placed in a folder which is flow specific.
-For emulation directory name is "emu" in case of hardware flow "hw"
+For emulation flow, directory name is "emu" and in case of hardware flow it is named as "hw"
 ```
 Makefile
 README.md